 Loan rehabilitation takes nearly a year and it is necessary for the borrower to work with each lender to bring all of their loans out of default.

 Consolidation, by comparison, is a much faster process.
-Filling out the paperwork can be done very quickly, and it typically takes the department of education people about 30 days to collect all of the necessary information so that all of the loans can get paid off.
-This process takes approximately 30 days, and once completed your new loan is current and you are no longer in default.
+Filling out the paperwork can be done very quickly.
+The Department of Education estimates that the online application only takes 30 minutes to complete.
+Once the application is submitted it typically takes the Department of Education people about 30 days to collect all of the necessary information so that all of the loans can get paid off.
+This process takes approximately 30 days.
+At that point the borrower receives notice fo the consolidation and the process is finalized.
+In total it can take a couple months, but little time an effort is required from the defaulted borrower.

 This is one area where rehabilitation gets a big edge.
-By rehabilitating your loans, the notation on your credit report that you went into default will be removed.
-The late payments will still be on your report, so it doesn’t fix everything, but getting rid of the default is a big plus.
+By rehabilitating loans, the notation on the credit report about the default will be removed.
+The late payments will still be on the report, so it doesn’t fix everything, but getting rid of the default is a big plus.

-If you consolidate your loans, the fact that you went to default, will remain on your credit score for up to 7 years.
-As a result, going with the immediate consolidation route, does more damage to your credit report.
+By consolidating the loans, the default will remain on the credit report for up to 7 years.
+As a result, going with the immediate consolidation route, does more damage to credit scores.

-This is one area that hurts regardless of the route that you choose.
+This is one area that hurts regardless of the route selected.
 Consolidation can result in fees up to 18.5% while rehabilitation can result in fees up to 16%.
-This is one area where it would benefit you to reach out to your lender to see where you can save some money on fees.
+However, the Department of Education at times will waif the 16% rehabilitation fee, so it is important for borrowers to ask about the potential savings.

 When will the collectors go away?

-The collectors stop as soon as your loans are consolidated or as soon as you complete the rehabilitation process.
-Once your loans are brought out of default, you won’t be contacted again as long as you keep your loan current.
+The collectors stop as soon as the loans are consolidated or as soon as the rehabilitation process has been completed.
+Once the loans are brought out of default, borrowers should not be contacted again as long as the loans stay current.

-The best part about getting your federal loans out of default is that you can remain on one of the many great federal repayment plans.
-Income based repayment plans, such as PAYE, ensure that even if you are unemployed, you can keep your loans current and your credit back on track.
+The best part about getting federal loans out of default is the many great federal repayment plans.
+Income based repayment plans, such as PAYE, ensure that even unemployed borrowers are able to keep their loans current.

 The Student Loan Borrower Assistance Factsheet